An overview of the Carmelite Campus Update

 - St. John of the Cross Prayer Station

 - Carmelite Spiritual Center Chapel Renovation

 - Carmelite Spiritual Center Gathering Areas and Fountains

 Please call to speak to one of our Giving Officers for more opportunities:

-Check the progress of the new National Shrine of St. Therese construction!
+Work on the new National Shrine of St. Therese is nearing completion.

 Please enjoy this arial video footage of the progress as of April 2018!